About the Low Emission Vehicles Contestable Fund

 - Vehicles intended for off-road purposes such as forklifts and diggers

-- Conventional hybrid vehicles and those fuelled with biofuel (as they do not use electricity from an external source)
+- Conventional and plug-in hybrid vehicles and those fuelled with biofuel (as they do not use electricity from an external source)

 - Two and three wheeled vehicles, such as power-assisted cycles and motorcycles